 The citation for a slip law includes its public or private law number, which has two parts: the number of the Congress in which it was enacted, and a sequentially assigned number.
 For example, Pub.
 L. No. 108-45 is the 45th law passed during the 108th Congress.

-N.B.
-The Bluebook: A Uniform System of Citation (Call No. KF245 .B58), often referred to as the Bluebook, includes additional requirements when preparing citations to statutes for purposes of court filings and law review and law journal articles.
-Consult Rule B12 (in the Bluepages at the beginning of the Bluebook) and Rule 12 of the Bluebook for more information.
+Keep in mind that The Bluebook: A Uniform System of Citation (often referred to as "the Bluebook") includes additional requirements when preparing citations to statutes for purposes of court filings and law review and law journal articles.
+Consult Bluebook Rules B12 and 12 for more information.
 Additionally, court rules may impose additional or different citation format requirements for filings with a particular court.

 The popular names table in the United States Code can be used to look up statutes by popular name to find their slip law, Statutes at Large, and United States Code citations.
 Similar tables appear in the USCS and USCA, as well as in Shepard’s Acts and Cases by Popular Name and in the United States Code Congressional and Administrative News (USCCAN) bound volumes and supplements.
 The United States Code citation for a public law is also found in the page margin of the statute when published as a slip law or in Statutes at Large.